 Use the marker to trace around the end of the paper towel roll on the clear plastic.

-Put a small amount of hot glue along the inside rim of the paper towel roll, then slide the plastic circle into the roll so that the glue holds it in place.
-(Caution — only adults should handle the hot glue gun.)
+Put a small amount of hot glue along the inside rim of the paper towel roll; then, slide the plastic circle into the roll so the glue holds it in place.
+(Caution: Only adults should handle the hot glue gun.)